georgearrowwood/resize-to-s3/README.md

-# Resize Image to varios sizes and save stream to Amazon AWS S3.
+# Resize Image to various sizes and save stream to Amazon AWS S3.

 ### Install with npm